A linen suit is iconic for stylish summer wear.

 Your best choice is a white button-up dress shirt; light blue or light pink are also excellent options.

-You don’t want your dress shirt to be heavy or unable to breathe, so choose one that’s cotton or a linen-cotton blend.
+You don’t want your dress shirt to be heavy or make you unable to breathe, so choose one that’s cotton or a linen-cotton blend.

 Either of these will help add some structure to your linen suit while preventing you from overheating.

-Solid dress shirts are dressier to make up for the slightly more casual nature of the linen suit.
+Although solid dress shirts make up for the casual nature of the linen suit, you can wear patterned or floral shirts as well.

 A slim fit is a natural way to balance the looseness of the linen suit.